The LLEP Board

 Dr Nik Kotecha, OBE

-As CEO at Morningside Pharmaceutical Ltd, I have utilised my passion for drug discovery and International Trade towards our commitment to “Making Quality Healthcare an Affordable and Accessible Reality throughout the World”.
+As Chairman at Morningside Pharmaceutical Ltd, I have utilised my passion for drug discovery and International Trade towards our commitment to “Making Quality Healthcare an Affordable and Accessible Reality throughout the World”.

 I understand the needs and challenges faced by businesses through the development and growth of Morningside from a garage start-up to a large corporate over 25 years.